dylan-profiler/visions/docsrc/source/visions/thinker/engineering_view.rst

 Engineering view
 ================

-This section discusses implementation of `visions`.
+This section discusses the core implementation of `visions`.
-We find this view intuitive to create understanding of:
+This view can guide intuition of:

 - performance and complexity of operations